-Paul Steblein is the Wildland Fire Science Coordinator for the Ecosystems Mission Area of the U.S. Geological Survey (USGS).
-He oversees wildland fire management policies and budgets for bureaus of the U.S. Department of the Interior.
-He previously served as the Chief of the Branch of Policy for the National Wildlife Refuge System (NWRS) of the U.S. Fish and Wildlife Service (USWFS), where he led NWRS efforts to develop and manage policies, regulations, and legislation.
+Paul Steblein is the Wildland Fire Science Coordinator for the U.S. Geological Survey (USGS) and on the Board of the Joint Fire Science Program.
+He previously oversaw wildland fire management policies and budgets for the U.S. Department of the Interior as Deputy Director of the Office of Wildland Fire.
+He also served as the Chief of the Branch of Policy and Chief of Budget for the National Wildlife Refuge System (NWRS) of the U.S. Fish and Wildlife Service (USWFS).

 Advisory Board Member